ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 If somewhere else in the code we mistakenly append a string to `scores`, a type checker would complain.
 The benefit is clear: by reading the annotation, we know exactly what `scores` contains, and we get early warnings if we misuse it.

-### Tuples
+### `Tuple`s

-Tuples are fixed-size sequences, often used for grouping heterogeneous data.
+`Tuple`s are fixed-size sequences, often used for grouping heterogeneous data.
-Unlike lists, where all elements are usually of one type, tuples often have a fixed structure (e.g., a pair of a float and a float for coordinates).
+Unlike lists, where all elements are usually of one type, `Tuple`s often have a fixed structure (e.g., a pair of a `float` and a `float` for coordinates).
-We can annotate tuples by listing the types of each position:
+We can annotate `Tuple`s by listing the types of each position:

 ```python
 # example_10.py